SURFACEBENCH: A Geometry-Aware Benchmark for Symbolic Surface Discovery: Robustness and Diagnostic Analysis

-We conduct a comprehensive ablation to understand the robustness of these methods.
-As noted previously, the LaSR, SGA, and LLM-SR methods lack algorithmic support for parametric equation discovery, and thus we exclude the parametric category from the ablation experiments.
+We conduct a comprehensive set of ablations to characterize the robustness and generalization behavior of these methods.
+As noted previously, the LaSR, SGA, and LLM-SR methods lack algorithmic support for parametric equation discovery; accordingly, we exclude the parametric category from these ablation studies.